 The Still Compendium is a resource for healthcare providers and patients making reconstruction decisions.

-This is a 36-page booklet featuring the twelve flatties from the Still Anthology that provides beautiful examples what aethetic flat closure and life after going flat can look like.
+This is a 36-page booklet featuring the twelve flatties from the Still Anthology that provides beautiful examples of what aesthetic flat closure and life after going flat can look like.

 The Still Compendium is clean and suitable for hospitals, medical practices, and all patients.